-This scarring can affect both your external and internal genitalia, which can result in infertility and other problems.
+This scarring can affect your external and internal genitalia, resulting in infertility and other health conditions.

 If you ingest more than the amount known to be safe for humans, your liver has to work overtime to filter out extra toxins and other compounds from the herbs.
 This can lead to liver damage or failure.

 Many people who attempt to self-manage an abortion via a home remedy do so because abortion is illegal or restricted where they live.
 And since it’s difficult to research illegal activities, we don’t have much data about the effectiveness of abortion home remedies.